 The mission works on a scholarship model, with selected participants places and travel costs paid through sponsorship from corporate and University partners.
 Some of these scholarships are for particular types of candidates only.

-The QUT Business School is sponsoring places on the mission for their current students.
-While the Cotton Research and Development Corporation is providing a scholarship for an individual with deep-technical skills who can positively impact the agricultural sector, particularly in regional areas and/or the cotton industry
+Last year, QUT Business School sponsored places on the mission for their students.
+While the Cotton Research and Development Corporation is provided a scholarship for an individual with deep-technical skills who could positively impact the agricultural sector, particularly in regional areas and/or the cotton industry.

 In Australia, a large proportion of first-time entrepreneurs are in their thirties and forties, with relatively few younger Australians engaging in creation of high-growth startups.
 Having young people become entrepreneurs is important because startups are high risk (most fail) and as a general rule, an individual’s risk tolerance decreases over time, particularly once they have a mortgage, a family and an established career.